Hahkeye/scamazon/README.md

   # Link
   [Deployed site](http://mineboss.asuscomm.com:55674/)
+  If its down shoot an email to one of the contributors.

   # Usage
   Browse the site and if you see anything you like sign up and buy it.